sudorook/timed-backgrounds/README.md

 > Note: Times for sunrise and sunset vary throughout the year due to the tilt
 > in Earth's axis.
 Recompile and reinstall the backgrounds periodically so that
-> the transition times more-or-less match real-world day/night cycles.
-The
+> the transition times match real-world day/night cycles.
+The sunrise/sunset
-> source files do not take into account elevation.
+> equations do not take into account elevation.

 To rebuild and reinstall, run:
 ```